psycopg/psycopg/docs/copy.rst

 .. code:: python

-    from psycopg3.oids import builtins

     with cur.copy("COPY (VALUES (10::int, current_date)) TO STDOUT") as copy:
-        copy.set_types([builtins["int4"].oid, builtins["date"].oid])
+        copy.set_types(["int4", "date"])
         for row in copy.rows():
             print(row)  # (10, datetime.date(2046, 12, 24))

 .. admonition:: TODO

-    Document the `!builtins` register... but more likely do something better such as allowing to pass type names, unifying `TypeRegistry` and `AdaptContext`, none of which I have documented, so you haven't seen anything... 👀
+    Currently only builtin names are recognised; custom types must be specified by numeric oid.
+This wll change after the `TypeRegistry` and `AdaptContext` get integrated, none of which I have documented, so you haven't seen anything... 👀

 Copying block-by-block